-This policy statement has as its principal objective, the goal of outlining the foundation for linking pre-hospital trauma data to hospital data at the local, state, and national level.
-It is derived from a working group representing experts from the ACS and NASEMSO through a project funded by NHTSA.
-The impetus for this project was the recommendations outlined in the NASEM Report "A National Trauma Care System - Integrating Military and Civilian Trauma Systems to Achieve Zero Preventable Deaths After Injury" as outlined in Table 1.
+This policy statement has as its principal objective, outlining the foundation for linking prehospital EMS data to hospital trauma registry data for injured patients at the local, state, and national levels.
+This proposal is derived from a NHTSA sponsored working group representing subject matter experts from the ACS and NASEMSO (see Appendix).
+The impetus for this project was the recommendations outlined in the NASEM Report - A National Trauma Care System: Integrating Military and Civilian Trauma Systems to Achieve Zero Preventable Deaths After Injury1 as outlined in Table 1.

-Table 1: Relevant recommendations and actions from the National Academies of Sciences, Engineering and Medicine Report: A National Trauma Care System - Integrating Military and Civilian Trauma Systems to Achieve Zero Preventable Deaths After Injury
+Table 1: Relevant recommendations and actions from the National Academies of Sciences, Engineering, and Medicine Report: A National Trauma Care System: Integrating Military and Civilian Trauma Systems to Achieve Zero Preventable Deaths After Injury

-Recommendation:

-The Secretary of Health and Human Services and the Secretary of Defense, together with their governmental, private, and academic partners, should work jointly to ensure that military and civilian trauma systems collect and share common data spanning the entire continuum of care.
-Within that integrated data network, measures related to prevention, mortality, disability, mental health, patient experience, and other intermediate and final clinical and cost outcomes should be made readily accessible and useful to all relevant providers and agencies (Recommendation 5)
+Recommendation: The Secretary of Health and Human Services and the Secretary of Defense, together with their governmental, private, and academic partners, should work jointly to ensure that military and civilian trauma systems collect and share common data spanning the entire continuum of care.
+Within that integrated data network, measures related to prevention, mortality, disability, mental health, patient experience, and other intermediate and final clinical and cost outcomes should be made readily accessible and useful to all relevant providers and agencies (Recommendation 5 in the NASEM Report).